Mithgol/FGHI-URL/README.md

 Both drafts of the standards are “nightly builds” of 0.5pre version, dated 8 Apr 2010 (and after that date any regular updating of the 0.5pre drafts was abandoned).

-The JavaScript module is currently outdated (it does not support even v0.4 features).
-Its upgrade is in progress.
+The JavaScript module is compatible with the drafts (though not completely covered by tests to prove that).

 # Installing the module